Workflow Management¶

 Custom data paths use dot notation for nested objects and [index] for lists:

-building.thermostat.setpoint— a nested valueresults[0].value— the first item in a listMaterials.Material[2].@Conductivity— an XML attribute on the third Material element
+p.building.thermostat.setpoint— a nested valuep.results[0].value— the first item in a listp.Materials.Material[2]["@Conductivity"]— an XML attribute on the third Material element

-When you add an assertion to a workflow step, the form adapts based on the validator:
+When you add an assertion to a workflow step, the form adapts based on the validator and the assertion's stage:

-- Validator with declared signals: You'll see a Target Signal dropdown with the available signals.
+- Validator with declared step inputs/outputs: You'll see a Target

-- Validator with signals that also allows custom paths: You'll see Target Signal or Path — you can pick a known signal or enter a custom path.
+p.*(the payload). - Validator with declared values that also allows custom paths: You'll see Target — you can pick a known value or enter a custom path.

 Assertions¶